 Whether you're flicking through Tinder or making eyes at someone from across the bar, it turns out you can tell a lot about a person from the shape of their face.
 Or at least, you can get a pretty good read on what their sexual intentions might be.
 That's according to a new paper, published in the journal Archives of Sexual Behavior, which found that people with a higher facial width-to-height ratio (FWHR) possessed a higher sex drive.
 Men, but not women, with a high FWHR were also more likely to cheat on a partner and enjoy casual sex.

-A group of researchers led by Steven Arnocky, an associate professor at Nipissing University in California, wanted to see if and how face shape affected sexual relationships and mate selection.
+A group of researchers led by Steven Arnocky, an associate professor at Nipissing University in Ontario, Canada, wanted to see if and how face shape affected sexual relationships and mate selection.
 To do this, they examined the results of two separate studies.

 In the first, 145 heterosexual male and female students in a committed relationship were asked to complete a survey.
 They were quizzed on their interpersonal behavior and sex drive, with questions such as "How often do you experience sexual desire?" and "How often do you orgasm in the average month?".
 Photographs were taken to work out their FWHR, while other masculine traits (say, cheekbone prominence) were controlled for.